 The Integrated Food Safety Management Case Study

-The Integrated Food Safety Management Case Study is a unique aspect of the programme conducted in the premises of a food company.
+The Integrated Food Safety Management Case Study is a unique aspect of the course conducted in the premises of a food company.
 It is an opportunity for students to put into practice the knowledge they have gained from the taught courses, particularly the Food Safety Management Module, by applying their knowledge to a real life situation.

 The study will identify the sources of risks in a structured manner and formulate systems to address these risks.
 The case study will involve a food safety audit of the premises/operation, developing controls and ultimately putting in place a food safety management strategy.